 LAS VEGAS (AP) — A mixed martial arts fighter who changed his name to War Machine was ordered Friday to stand trial in Nevada state court on 34 felony charges including attempted murder, sexual assault and kidnapping that could get him life in prison for allegedly attacking his porn star ex-girlfriend and her friend.

-Jonathan Paul Koppenhaver’s leg shackles rattled softly as he sat while his ex-girlfriend, Christy Mack, testified she feared he was fetching a knife to finish her off when she ran bruised, bleeding and naked from her house and knocked on neighbors’ doors for help early Aug.
+Jonathan Paul Koppenhaver’s leg shackles rattled softly as he sat while his ex-girlfriend, Christy Mack, testified she feared he was fetching a knife to kill her when she ran bruised, bleeding and naked from her house and knocked on neighbors’ doors for help early Aug.
 8.

-Mack testified she remembered tasting blood when she came to on the floor of the running shower, and a kick in the abdomen sending her back to the bathroom floor when she tried to get to her feet.
+Mack testified she remembered tasting blood when she regained consciousness on the floor of the running shower, and a kick in the abdomen sending her back to the bathroom floor when she tried to get to her feet.

 “I couldn’t breathe,” she said.
 “I don’t remember getting out of the shower.
 I just remember being on the floor.
 Naked on the floor.
 Cold.”

 Mack sobbed as she viewed photos of her injuries including a broken nose, missing teeth, fractured eye socket, leg injuries and a lacerated liver.
 She said she had cut marks on her head, and remembered Koppenhaver inserting a knife in her ear while threatening to kill her.